cloud-gov/cg-site/content/ops/security-ir-checklist.md

 Follow this checklist if an event turns out not to be a security incident:

-- update the Github issue, setting status to `false alarm`
+- Update the Github issue, setting status to `false alarm`
-- close the Github issue
+- Close the Github issue
-- notify `gsa-ir@gsa.gov` of the false alarm
+- Notify `gsa-ir@gsa.gov` of the false alarm
-- if any sitreps have been sent out, send a final sitrep to all previous recipients, noting the false alarm.
+- If any sitreps have been sent out, send a final sitrep to all previous recipients, noting the false alarm.

 ### Handing off IC